Bishop, Khudobin combine for shutout, Stars beat Flames 2-0

-DALLAS (AP) - Ben Bishop got help from backup Anton Khudobin in a combined shutout and the Dallas Stars beat the Calgary Flames 2-0 on Tuesday night.
+DALLAS (AP) - Ben Bishop got help from backup Anton Khudobin, and together they made franchise history.

+Bishop and Khudobin teamed up for the first combined shutout for the Dallas Stars in a 2-0 win over the Calgary Flames on Tuesday night.

 Jamie Benn and Radek Faksa scored for the Stars as they dominated the first two periods.